 Question: "I'm giving my baby up for adoption and I'm due any day now, so I'm trying to plan everything ahead of time.
 It's making me really nervous.
 How much contact should I have with my baby after I deliver?"

 Answer: The truth is, no one can tell you what’s right for you.
 Some birth moms want to hold their baby and look at him or her.
 Others feel that it'd be too hard, and choose not to have any contact at all.
-We'd like to share some tips with you today about how to decide!
+If you're giving your baby up for adoption, we'd like to share some tips with you today about how to decide!

 It's common to be worried about your hospital stay and delivery when you're making an adoption plan.
 You might be anxious about how you'll feel, and if you should include the adoptive parents you've chosen.
 It's great that you're thinking about your hospital stay before it happens!
 This way, you can calm some of your fears and cut down on anxiety.
 Here are 4 tips to help you make this important decision when giving your baby up for adoption: